tetris245/ULTRAbc/README.md

 * Added support for Portal Link lock in lock and unlock commands
 * Added support for LSCG Aphrodisiac Injector in the Moaner
 * Updated the bg1 command
+* Renamed the leave command as quit to avoid conflict with BCAR
+* Improved the quit and slowleave commands: you can now add text corresponding to a personal action
 * Improved the help for the killpar and pose2 roof commands
 * Fixed the bug with whispers after initialisation